Smollett attorney wants focus on brothers role in attack

 They testified before a grand jury, and soon after Smollett was charged with filing a false report of the attack.
 The brothers’ attorney, Gloria Schmidt, said then that the brothers did not testify as part of any plea deal with prosecutors and that they were not granted any immunity from prosecution.

+Schmidt said in a statement Tuesday: “The Osundairo brothers were fully prepared to testify in any criminal proceeding in the Jussie Smollett case.”

-Schmidt did not respond to a message from The Associated Press seeking comment Tuesday.
-But in an interview with AP earlier this month , she said the brothers regretted their involvement.
+In an interview with AP earlier this month , she said the brothers regretted their involvement.

 “It started by them having a relationship with Mr. Smollett.
 Mr. Smollett being in a position of power over them — him being this celebrity person who could pull strings for them and help them in their career,” Schmidt said.